-Overall, the contraindications for cupping are very straightforward.
+Overall, the contraindications and cautions for cupping therapy are very straightforward.
 If you practice cupping within a regulated health practice, then you must adhere to the contraindications within your scope of practice.

 There are considerations to be addressed for all practitioners.
 Because we are using a mechanical device, there is a greater capacity to treat with more force.
-Bearing that in mind, it is important to check in with clients to gauge pressure. it should not be painful or uncomfortable.
-The first time receiving cupping, sometimes clients find the experience of negative pressure massage a bit strange.
-If there is pain, it is a signal to release some pressure on your cups.
+Bearing that in mind, it is important to check in with clients comfort level to gauge pressure.
+Cupping should not be painful or uncomfortable.
+The first time receiving cupping, sometimes clients find the experience of negative pressure a bit strange.
+If there is pain, it is a signal to release some suction on your cups.
 If the pain does not cease, then you should stop the treatment.

-Another point to address is the lymphatic effect of cupping.
-If a patient has a compromised immune system, we need to adjust the treatment to ensure we do not over tax it.
+Cupping has a powerful effect on the lymphatic system.
+In cases where clients have an autoimmune disease, or a disease effecting the lymphatic system, the treatment needs to be modified to ensure we do not over tax it.
 It is fairly common for clients to feel tired, but usually very relaxed.
 In some cultures, a warm bath is prescribed after cupping.
-It is important to make sure clients keep their body covered and warm.
+It is important to make sure clients keep their body covered and warm during and after treatment.

 Precautions and Contraindications

 - Always take sensible precautions when using cupping.
 These include:

 - Do not use cupping when there is high fever, for convulsions or cramps, allergic skin conditions, or ulcerated sores.

 - Cupping should only be done on the soft muscle tissue and should NOT be done where the muscle layer is thin or is not level because of bony projections or angles

 - Cupping is not effective on areas where there is excessive body hair, or irregular angles.